2dom/IR7_streaming_radio/README.md

 <p align="center"><img src="https://github.com/2dom/IR7_streaming_radio/blob/main/Images/PXL_20250604_145024065.jpg" width="70%"><br>
 Rectangular ultra-low-power display</p>
 <p>Initially, I opted for a rectangular ultra–low-power monochrome display to maximize battery life.
 However, I soon realized that a) it is a visual mess and b) such displays lack backlighting, making them practically unusable in an alarm clock / low-light kind of situation.
 So might as well use nice round IPS LCD and turn it off during sleep.
 Not only does it complement the circular design of the case far more naturally, but it also offers a significantly better user experience thanks to its higher resolution and contrast.</p>
 <p>The haptic interface also evolved over time.
 I started off with two encoder knobs (one for station, one for volume), but reduced it later to a single knob angled at 45-degrees.
-This choice aligned much better with rest of the design and effectively simplified the user interface.</p>
+This choice aligned much better with rest of the design and effectively simplified the user interface.
+The radio has a current consumption of about 800uA during sleep and 200mA during radio operation which equates to 220 days of standy or 22h of radio play using two 2200mAh 18650 cells.
+That is 1.5 months of battery powered alarm clock operation, given that you need 30min to get out of bed each morning.</p>
 <br>
 <p align="center"><img src="https://github.com/2dom/IR7_streaming_radio/blob/main/Images/Radio_Clock v40_top_white.png" width="100%"><br>
 Final design</p>